dowdian/Dowdian.DNN.VaultApi/README.md

 This document is (or will be) boken up into four sections:
 1. [Certificate Setup](#certificates) - You'll need to this no matter how you want to use this solution.
+1. [Azure Key Vault Setup](#azuresetup) - Also required no matter which path you choose, this is for setting up the Azure Key Vault and the App Registration in Azure Entra (formerly Active Directory).
-1. [Installing the module locally](#localinstall) - This is for using the API in a development environment on your local machine.
+1. [Installing the module locally](#localinstall) - This is for using the API in a development environment on your local machine or on a provisioned server.
 1. [Installing the module in Azure](#azureinstall) - This is for using the API in an Azure App Service instance.
-1. [Setting up the development environment](#development) - This is for stepping through or modifying the code, or (if you're feeling _very_ generous) contributing to the project lot🙏.
+1. [Setting up the development environment](#development) - This is for stepping through or modifying the code, or (if you're feeling _very_ generous) contributing to the project. 🙏
-1. [Using the API](#use) - Once you have the solution set up, this is how you can use the API to manage secrets either locally in the web.config or in Azure Key Vault.
+1. [Using the API](#use) - Once you have the API set up wherever it is, this is how you can use it in your own projects to manage secrets either locally in the web.config or in Azure Key Vault.

-This solution was built using the [Upendo DNN Generator](https://github.com/UpendoVentures/generator-upendodnn#readme).
-If you're already familiar you'll have a head start, but if you're not don't worry.
-We'll walk through the set up from the beginning.

 This project is at the proof of concept stage.
-The end goal is to manage secrets stored in Azure Key Vault in the most secure way possible.
+The end goal is to easily manage secrets stored in DNN in the most secure ways possible.
 There may well be some obvious gaps.
 Please point them out with kindness.

 This solution:
  - Uses a self-signed 4096 bit certificate to authenticate to Azure Key Vault.
- - Uses a seperate self-signed 4096 bit certificate to encrypt sections of the web.config files.
+ - Uses a seperate self-signed 4096 bit certificate to encrypt sections of the web.config files (two web.config files to be exact).
  - Includes basic CRUD methods for managing the Secrets implemented as Web API methods available to authenticated processes within a DNN instance.
  - Does not modify the schema of the DNN database.
  - Can be used either in a development environemnt (localhost) or in an Azure App Service instance.
 These instructions focus on a localhost setup (for now).